diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 The code for calculating the accuracy of the model is located in the cells **8** and **9** of the Ipython notebook.

 My final model results were:

-* training set accuracy of .998
+* training set accuracy of .99845
 * validation set accuracy of .982
 * test set accuracy of .974

+Here I report results from the last training | first test run performed by Python script on my 'compute server' with Titan X GPU.
+After I've transferred code to the iPython notebook and ran it on my home computer (without GPU card), results were different:

+* training set accuracy of .99903
+* validation set accuracy of .986
+* test set accuracy of .975

+Most probably, the difference is a pure chance (due to the random generation of augmented data and random weight initialization).
+But there may be a system in this difference: AFAIK, GPU computations on 'game' cards use single-precision float-point calculations, but computation on my 'home CPU' were performed with a double precision.
+When I ran the same notebook on the GPU, it resulted in a little bit lower training accuracy (0.99867 vs 0.99903) and validation accuracy (0.979 vs 0.986).
+I report it here to explain difference in figures between html report and this writeup.*

 I've planned to use iterative approach - but fished by using first architecture I've build for this project.
-It is based on well-knows Pierre Sermaet multi-scale network [1][2], some changes (e.g. usage of ReLU and tanh activations) I introduced and tested some years ago.
+It is based on well-knows Pierre Sermanet multi-scale network [1][2], some changes (e.g. usage of ReLU and tanh activations) I introduced and tested some years ago.

 Decision to replace 5x5 convolution by a sequence of two 3x3 convolutions was influenced by [4].
 It proved to be right decision: